Project Overview

 Structural Flow

-Style Guide
+Style Guide & Final Design

 We started by nailing down Bestron’s core colors, typefaces, icon style, and spacing rules in a simple style guide.
 With our palette of soft yellows, grays, and teals and a clear hierarchy using Nunito and Helvetica, we defined how every element should look—buttons, headings, cards, even the amount of padding around images.
 Then, whether it was the navigation bar, a seasonal banner, or a product card, we applied those same rules across the entire store.
 The result is a unified, clean design where every page feels like it belongs to the same family and guides shoppers without distraction.